dhpitt/ood-cv/README.md

-# ShapeNet Ensemble for 6D pose estimation:
+# Shape-biased Model Herd for 6D pose estimation:
 My submission to the pose estimation track of OOD-CV at ECCV2022

 ---

-I train an ensemble of ResNet50-backbone CNN classifiers to predict each axis of rotation on each category.
+I follow the direction of the Specified ResNet paper in the OOD-CV paper and treat pose estimation as a classification problem.
+To do this, I train a herd of ResNet50-backbone CNN classifiers - each model predicts one axis of rotation on a single category.
 They are first trained on ImageNet1K with Richard Geirhos' style transfer augmentations (strong augmentations which are explicitly allowed as per the contest guidelines), and then fine-tuned on the ROBIN dataset.
 I use a loss function that is a combination of classification loss (cross-entropy) and a contrastive term that pushes representations of images as close as possible to the same image cropped to its bounding box.

 ---